jappeace/cut-the-crap/Readme.md

 creating several unexpected bugs.
 So we replaced it with shelly and noticabally reduced code complexity.
 Now it's truly a 'dumb' wrapper around ffmpeg.

+## Why not to extend jumpcutter directly?
+I wish to build out this idea more to essentially make all streams look like human edited youtube videos.
+Although I'm familiar with python,
+I (am or feel) more productive in haskell, therefore I chose to integrate with, and eventually replace jumpcutter.
+On stream we've determined most of the functionality is basically ffmpeg.
+Haskell also opens up the ability to do direct native ffmpeg integration, where we use ffmpeg as a library instead of calling it as a CLI program.

+One glaring limitation I've encountered with jumpcutter is that it can't handle larger video files (2 hour 30 mintus +).
+Scipy throws an exception complaining the wav is to big.
+Since this program doesn't use scipy it doesn't have that issue.

+It also appears like jumpcutter is unmaintained.